playcanvas/vscode-extension/README.md

 ## Usage

 * Download and install extension in VS Code
-* Generate an access token on [Account page](https://playcanvas.com/account) - check this [document](https://developer.playcanvas.com/en/user-manual/api/#authorization) for details.
+* Generate an access token on [PlayCanvas account page](https://playcanvas.com/account) - check this [document](https://developer.playcanvas.com/en/user-manual/api/#authorization) for details.
 * Open VS Code, enter the token and PlayCanvas username on extension settings page.
 Search for 'playcanvas' in VS Code settings.
 * Check for PlayCanvas View in Explorer panel on the left
 * Hit refresh button on PlayCanvas View or restart VS Code